fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/feature-rollout/base.md

 ---
-title: Feature Roll-out Policy
+title: Feature Rollout Policy
 ---

 ## Introduction

 This policy rolls out new features based on closed loop feedback.
-The roll-out criteria are defined by drivers that determine conditions for advancing, reversing, or resetting the roll-out to its initial state.
-The roll-out process consists of a series of steps that progress if the feature is considered healthy.
+The rollout criteria are defined by drivers that determine conditions for advancing, reversing, or resetting the rollout to its initial state.
+The rollout process consists of a series of steps that progress if the feature is considered healthy.